Latinos Among Those Twice as Likely to Lose Medicaid Coverage When Continuous Renewal Ended

 There have been efforts to expand Medicaid coverage in several states, but many have rejected any attempts to expand.

-“Immigrants are afraid and are misunderstanding a complex situation,” Joan Maya Mazelis, a sociologist at Rutgers University-Camden, said in the Philadelphia Inquirier.“But they don’t want to draw attention to themselves, and so they lose food stamps, which make a huge difference to their health.
+“Immigrants are afraid and are misunderstanding a complex situation,” Joan Maya Mazelis, a sociologist at Rutgers University-Camden, said in the Philadelphia Inquirier.
+“But they don’t want to draw attention to themselves, and so they lose food stamps, which make a huge difference to their health.
 It’s depressing.”

 Did you know that where you live, what food you have access to, and the amount of money you make can determine your access to healthcare?

-Equitible access to healthcare means you live near a place to seek medical care or have the means to travel there, you can afford the costs to receive care or have insurance to pay for it, and you live in area that has healthy food options, which can decrease your risk for serious health conditions like cancer and diabetes.
+Fair access to healthcare means you live near a place to seek medical care or have the means to travel there, you can afford the costs to receive care or have insurance to pay for it, and you live in area that has healthy food options, which can decrease your risk for serious health conditions like cancer and diabetes.

-The Health Equity Report Card gives you an idea of how many mental health providers and dentists are in your area, the number of primary and prenatal care providers per capita there are, and the rate of diseases and illnesses such as cancer, asthma, and heart disease in your community.
+The Health Report Card gives you an idea of how many mental health providers and dentists are in your area, the number of primary and prenatal care providers per capita there are, and the rate of diseases and illnesses such as cancer, asthma, and heart disease in your community.

-GET YOUR HEALTH EQUITY REPORT CARD!
+GET YOUR HEALTH REPORT CARD!

 Explore More: